zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

-widget:subscribeEvent(name, function) -- Subscribe to a named event on behalf of a widget. widget:pushEvent(name, ...) -- Push event to widget with given parameters. widget:broadcast(name, ...) -- Push event to widget's parent (and likely siblings).
+widget:subscribeEvent(name, function) -- Subscribe to a named event on behalf of a widget. widget:pushEvent(name, ...) -- Push event to widget with given parameters.
+-- Checks self first, then each child.
+If own event gives a "truthy" value, immediately returns it;
+-- if a child event gives one, it only short-circuits if it's nonboolean. widget:broadcast(name, ...) -- Push event to widget's parent (and likely siblings). widget:wideBroadcast(level, name, ...) -- Same as broadcast, but from specified number of levels up.
 -- Subscribed events propagate to children if not caught (subscription exists and returns true).

 -- (more in core.lua, if you want to create your own widget types)